abehersan/RPAOracle/README.md

 # RPAOracle
-Julia module for the calculation of magnetic excitations within the (mean-field) random-phase approximation
+Julia module for the calculation of magnetic excitations within the random-phase approximation